 Without having an idea of basic opening strategies, you won’t be able to win.
 At this point, there is so much information that comes your way, and playing the game can leave you overwhelmed.
 With that said, let’s take a look at 9 aggressive chess openings for White plus the strategies and ideas behind them.

 1. The Vienna Game

 The Vienna game commences after 1.e5 e5 2.Nc3.
 This strategy is a fundamentally sound chess opening.
 The Vienna Game follows the majority of central opening principles and enables significant creativity for both non-aggressive and aggressive players.

 There are three options for black to respond to the Vienna Game strategy.
 These options are: 2.Nf6, 2.Bc5, and 2.Nc6.
 Every black response paves the way for white to select how to move the game forward.
-White has the option of leading a quiet game through simply developing minor pieces towards the middle, opting to stay ahead in space and time.
+White has the option of leading a quiet game by simply developing minor pieces towards the middle, opting to stay ahead in space and time.

-White also has the option of moving to f4, and playing the gambit and transposing it into different King’s Gambit lines.
+White also has the option of moving to f4, playing the gambit, and transposing it into different King’s Gambit lines.
 For players who enjoy playing the Three Knights Game, the Halloween Gambit, the King’s Gambit, or simply prefer a different move than Ruy Lopes, this opening is best for them.
 The Vienna Game is easy to learn and offers plenty of options, which the opponent isn’t prepared for.

 2. The Smith Morra Gambit

 1.e4 c5 2.d4 is the beginning of the Smith Morra Gambit.
 This strategy is an aggressive and sharp line against black’s Sicilian Defense.
 If you play white and make an e4 move for any length of time, then you are bound to encounter the Sicilian Defense many times.